 Everything about your business should shout “professional” – from your ads, marketing, business cards, website, etc. to the way that you deal with your customers and clients.
 If you are going to make your own marketing materials, take the time to study real-life examples of effective campaigns in graphic design and marketing books, or browse through the Internet to see how others have done their brochures or sites.
 However, if you think you cannot produce good quality materials, then begin shopping around for the services of an expert.

-Consistency of training.
+The consistency of training.
 Customer service should be a responsibility of everyone involved in your business.
 Your employees, assistants or family members helping in your business should all be committed to giving the best quality of service to customers.
 Many customers complain of two-faced customer service: deal with the owner of the business and they get the attention and care that they need, but deal with the assistants and all they get is indifference.
 You need to emphasize to your workers that everyone should help customers with the same courtesy.

 The dentist has trained his receiving clerk and dental assistants well.
 They were courteous, warm and welcoming, yet efficient and businesslike.
 As I entered the door of the clinic, they treated me as if they’ve known me for years.
 The welcome was very warm and they made me feel comfortable almost immediately.
 His employees were professional and reflect the “identity” of his business.